top of page

 SEARCH

-BREAKFAST RECIPE: 3-Ingredient Chia Seed Pudding & Blackberry Compote by Eat Nourish Glow
+PUDDING RECIPE: Hormone-Balancing Chia Pudding with Blackberry Compote by Eat Nourish Glow

 How To Make Chia Pudding

-This is by far the simplest "pudding" ever to meal prep ever.
-All you need is three ingredients to make a basic pot.
-The seeds absorb liquid up to 10 times their size quickly forming a clear gel-like substance around each seed.
+This is by far the simplest "pudding" you'll ever meal prep.
+All you need is just three simple ingredients to make a a few tasty jars.
+With a quick whisk, the tiny seeds absorb liquid up to 10 times their size quickly forming a clear gel-like substance around each seed.
 The longer the seeds soak, the more gel-like the pudding becomes.
 This mixture is densely nutritious, super high in dietary fibre and even protein, makes a delicious dessert-like treat.

 Key Ingredients Used

-• Nutrient-rich chia seeds: the tiny poppy-like seeds are incredibly rich in nutrients providing a wholefood source of beneficial minerals, dietary fibre, and omega-3 fatty acids.
+• chia seeds: the tiny poppy-like seeds are incredibly rich in nutrients, minerals, dietary fibre, and omega-3 fatty acids.

-• Natural sweetener: while you can use any sweetener, I base my chia seed recipes on stevia, a herb from the mint family.
+• natural sweetener: use stevia, a herb from the mint family.
 The mint-like leaves are 10x as sweet as table sugar although does not affect the body the same way sugar does.
 No insulin spikes or sugar crashes.
 This is perfect for diabetics like myself.

 Healthy Chia Pudding Variations

-Not only is chia pudding simple to make, but it's also incredibly versatile.
-You can use any kind of milk and sweeten it with honey or maple syrup, or add in fruit, nuts, and spices to create your own unique flavour.
-Chia pudding is also a great way to add more protein, extra fibre, and healthy fats to your diet.
-Here's some milk variations to try:
+Not only is this hormone-balancing chia pudding simple to make, but it’s also incredibly versatile.
+You can use any kind of plant-based milk and sweeten it with honey, maple syrup, or stevia, or add fruit, nuts, and spices to create your own unique flavour.
+This menopause-friendly, low-sugar breakfast is a delicious way to add more protein, extra fibre, and healthy fats to your diet.
+Here are some milk variations to try:

-• Cow or Goat milk: if you are not sensitive, this can make a wonderful creamy pudding but is higher in calories than plantbased options.
+• dairy milk: if you are not sensitive, this can make creamy pudding but is higher in calories than plantbased options.

 No matter which version of milk you choose, adding this pudding to your meal plan each day is fabulously delicious way to get more fibre and eat a well-balanced meal.